jipolanco/PencilArrays.jl/README.md

   <img width="85%" alt="Pencil decomposition of 3D domains" src="docs/src/img/pencils.svg">
 </p>

-Note that PencilArrays can decompose grids of arbitrary dimension `N`, along an arbitrary number of subdimensions `M < N`.
+More generally, PencilArrays can decompose arrays of arbitrary dimension `N`, along an arbitrary number of subdimensions `M < N`.
 (In the example above, `N = 3` and `M = 2`.)

 PencilArrays is the basis for the